core-wg/oscore/draft-ietf-core-object-security.md

 # OSCORE Compression {#compression}

 The Concise Binary Object Representation (CBOR) {{RFC7049}} combines very small message sizes with extensibility.
 The CBOR Object Signing and Encryption (COSE) {{RFC8152}} uses CBOR to create compact encoding of signed and encrypted data.
 COSE is however constructed to support a large number of different stateless use cases, and is not fully optimized for use as a stateful security protocol, leading to a larger than necessary message expansion.
-In this section we define a stateless compression mechanism, simply removing redundant information from the COSE objects, which significantly reduces the per-packet overhead.
+In this section, we define a stateless compression mechanism, simply removing redundant information from the COSE objects, which significantly reduces the per-packet overhead.
 The result of applying this mechanism to a COSE object is called the "compressed COSE object".

 ## Encoding of the Object-Security Value {#obj-sec-value}